Rift Valley fever: Prevention

-A person's chances of becoming infected can be reduced by taking measures to decrease contact with blood, body fluids, or tissues of infected animals and protection against mosquitoes and other bloodsucking insects.
-Use of mosquito repellents and bed nets are two effective methods.
+A person's chances of becoming infected can be reduced by taking measures to decrease contact with blood, body fluids, or tissues of infected animals and protect against mosquitoes and other bloodsucking insects.
+The use of mosquito repellents and bed nets are two effective methods.
 For persons working with animals in RVF-endemic areas, wearing protective equipment to avoid any exposure to blood or tissues of animals that may potentially be infected is an important protective measure.
 Potentially, establishing environmental monitoring and case surveillance systems may aid in the prediction and control of future RVF outbreaks.

 No vaccines are currently available for humans.
-While a vaccines have been developed for humans, it has only been used experimentally for scientific personnel in high-risk environments.
-Trials of a number of vaccines, such as NDBR-103 and TSI-GSD 200, are ongoing.
+While vaccines have been developed for humans, it has only been used experimentally for scientific personnel in high-risk environments.
+Trials of several vaccines, such as NDBR-103 and TSI-GSD 200, are ongoing.
 Different types of vaccines for veterinary use are available.
-The killed vaccines are not practical in routine animal field vaccination because of the need of multiple injections.
+The killed vaccines are impractical in routine animal field vaccination because of the need for multiple injections.
 Live vaccines require a single injection but are known to cause birth defects and abortions in sheep and induce only low-level protection in cattle.
 The live-attenuated vaccine, MP-12, has demonstrated promising results in laboratory trials in domesticated animals, but more research is needed before the vaccine can be used in the field.
 The live-attenuated clone 13 vaccine was recently registered and used in South Africa.
 Alternative vaccines using molecular recombinant constructs are in development and show promising results.

 A vaccine has been conditionally approved for use in animals in the US.
 It has been shown that knockout of the NSs and NSm nonstructural proteins of this virus produces an effective vaccine in sheep as well.

 Epidemiology

 RVF outbreaks occur across sub-Saharan Africa, with outbreaks occurring elsewhere infrequently.
 Outbreaks of this disease usually correspond with the warm phases of the EI Niño/Southern Oscillation.
-During this time there is an increase in rainfall, flooding and greenness of vegetation index, which leads to an increase in mosquito vectors.
+During this time there is an increase in rainfall, flooding, and greenness of vegetation index, which leads to an increase in mosquito vectors.
 RVFV can be transmitted vertically in mosquitos, meaning that the virus can be passed from the mother to her offspring.
-During dry conditions, the virus can remain viable for a number of years in the egg.
+During dry conditions, the virus can remain viable for many years in the egg.
 Mosquitos lay their eggs in water, where they eventually hatch.
 As water is essential for mosquito eggs to hatch, rainfall and flooding cause an increase in the mosquito population and an increased potential for the virus.